CREESTL/LinuxSpecs/README.md

 ### Config for Git
 - Copy `.gitconfig` file to `~/` directory

-### Config for VSCode
-*Keys*
-Some key remaps had to be done in `Settings` rather than in `~/.config/nvim/` as well, because VSCode is responsible for keyboard inputs.
-For example the `jk` remap for quitting to Normal Mode.
-To import this keymaps:
-- Open VSCode
-- Press `Ctrl + Shift + P`
-- Search for `Open Keyboard Shortcuts`
-- On the shortcuts page look for a small "file with arrow" icon in the top right corner.
-Press on that icon
-- The `keybindings.json` file will pop up
-- Copy the contents of the `vscode_keybindings.json` file from this repo into the `keybindings.json` file opened in VSCode

-*Sync*
-[Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) was activated to sync settings on all of my devices.

 ### Config for Python
 This config is ment to be applied to the 'global' Python of your system.
 So that you don't need to create a new venv each time just to lint/test/typecheck a Python project.
 But it can be used in venv perfectly fine.
 - Copy `requirements.txt` file from this repo to some location on your machine (e.g. `~/`)